Frijol/climate-change/GLOSSARY.md

 ## biofuel
 a fuel derived from living matter

+## bitumen
+the type of oil extracted from the Alberta Tar Sands

 ## Brix
 the amount of sugar present in a fruit or vegetable